 Now, don’t get me wrong, these standards are really important for documenting and attributing sources for the information used in the paper.
 These standards are appropriate and make perfect sense for a community of scholars where the standards of excellence are essentially shaped by the task of making an original contribution to an academic discipline and for persuading the reader of the correctness of a thesis.

 I think this is informative as to why one of the “chief sins” in academic writing is plagiarism.
 Taking someone else’s work, insights, or contributions as if they were your own is a violation of the academic community’s deepest purpose.
-The standards for developing and organizing the paper are important, too, in that a research paper needs a clear thesis, display credible engagement with alternatives to what’s being proposed; give clear evidence of the breadth of resources consulted; etc. There is absolutely nothing wrong with any of this, in a particular context.
+The standards for developing and organizing the paper are important, too, in that a research paper needs to have a clear thesis; display credible engagement with alternatives to what’s being proposed; give clear evidence of the breadth of resources consulted; etc. There is absolutely nothing wrong with any of this, in a particular context.
 Given all of this, I don’t think it’s a coincidence that one of the highest praises we can give for a student paper is to suggest that it might be publishable.

 Again, don’t misunderstand me.
-I am not trying to argue against the value of writing a research paper: I am only trying to highlight some of the communal and formational dimensions that we might not have noticed.
+I am not trying to argue against the value of writing a research paper; I am only trying to highlight some of the communal and formational dimensions that we might not have noticed.
 Seeing these communal/formational dimensions of a particular writing assignment and the standards of excellence used to assess it, helps us better see the essential role the vocation (and vocational mentor) should play in assigning and assessing the types of writing required for the journey.

 All of this has been to point out that the contribution of a student’s vocational context to their educational journey is significant and too often has gone missing.
 The vocational context is necessary for determining the required content as well as for helping prioritize it.
 The vocational practice is necessary, not only for helping us in recognizing the particular skills and abilities needed to be successful in the vocation, but also for particularizing more general skills and abilities toward the vocational practice.
 At the end of the day, we believe that the traditional approach to education has not attended in a satisfactory way to the vocational context in which a student is called to serve.
 The standards of excellence that have been formed largely by the academic community alone do not serve us well in helping our students flourish in the vocations to which they have been called.
 We have designed the Kairos Project in such a way as to specifically address that deficiency.